 - Remember the New Guy?: Jax Pavan was Anakin's best friend in the Jedi Order who we never saw interact with him before he became Darth Vader.

 - Series Continuity Error: Enforced.
 There's occasional dating errors.
 The series was planned to take place closer to A New Hope than Revenge of the Sith, but Executive Meddling happened and the edit pass missed a few spots.

-- Shout-Out: Appearance of a policaman called Pol Haus might be a reference to detective Polhaus from The Maltese Falcon.
+- Appearance of a policeman called Pol Haus might be a reference to detective Polhaus from The Maltese Falcon.

 - Villain Decay: Averted with Darth Vader.
 He's depicted as utterly unstoppable.

 The Last Jedi contains the following tropes: